petroemil/Rx.Book/Draft.md

 As you can see the code is significantly simpler and more readable than the "traditional approach".

 There are two main differences that I would like to point out.
 You won't call this method directly each time you have a new value, you just provide "some source" that will provide the input strings for the service call.
-The other one is that as an output you didn't have to define events, it will be just an other `IObservable` stream, that the consumer logic can subscribe to.
+The other one is that as an output you didn't have to define events, it will be just another `IObservable` stream that the consumer logic can subscribe to.

-If you remember what I wrote about LINQ, you might notice a similarity of the method signature: recieving some `IObservable<TIn>` as a parameter and returning an `IObservable<TOut>`.
+If you remember what I wrote about LINQ, you might notice a similarity of the method signature: receiving some `IObservable<TIn>` as a parameter and returning an `IObservable<TOut>`.
 This is a perfect candidate to be turned into an extension method - and by the way a great example to show how to build custom operators for Rx.

 ```csharp
 // Code Sample 2-18